Rahwik/Django-ML-Startup-Guide/README.md

-### Directory Structure for Django Project with ML Model
+# Detailed Guide to Django Project Structure with ML Model Integration

+This guide explains how to set up a Django project that integrates a machine learning (ML) model using VS Code.
+The setup avoids the use of Anaconda and focuses on organizing your project effectively.

+## 1. Directory Structure

-Here's a typical directory structure for a Django project integrated with an ML model:
+The following directory structure is designed to keep your Django project organized, especially when dealing with ML models:

 ```
 your_project/